Kobe Bryant Net Worth, Personal Life and Basketball Career

 Kobe Bryant is an American professional basketball player, philanthropist, producer and entrepreneur.
 He played shooting guard in the National Basketball Association (NBA) with the Los Angeles Lakers throughout his 20-year career.

-Let's explore early life, professional career, and awards of Kobe Bryant's.
+Explore early life, professional career, and Kobe Bryant net worth and awards.

 Kobe Bryant’s net worth is estimated to be $600 million.
 At the time of his passing, his $200 million stock share in the beverage Body Armour was valued at $6 million.
 Six years ago, he paid $6 million for the stock.
 In October 2021, Coca-Cola spent $5.6 billion to purchase all of Body Armour's shares.